pensjonatus/pensjonatus/src/content/posts/angelic-babies.md

 Slowly, the angel faded away, leaving only the babies behind.

-The church group, being good Christians, of course eventually picked the babes up off of the ground to take care of them.
+The church group, being good Christians, of course eventually picked the babies up off of the ground to take care of them.
 They organized a nursery at the church for the tiny little babies.
 They marveled at the angelic beauty of each and every one of them.
 Their count was seventy-one, which was not a particularly